Barbados Rum Shops

 Directly south of the main bus terminal, on Church Street in Speightstown, you will find Sandra's Bar.
 A great place for some fried pork or chicken and some colorful conversation.

-At the Seaside Bar in Bathsheba you can enjoy your drinks on the deck looking out to the magnificent Atlantic waves.
+At Uncle Joe's in Bathsheba you can enjoy your drinks looking out to the magnificent Atlantic waves.
 Feeling hungry?
 Try local favourites like Macaroni Pie and baked chicken!

 Since 1987, the Souse Factory has been producing some of the best souse on the island.
 Along with his specialty dish, Neville also serves up some wonderful BBQ'd chicken, pork and pig tails.
 It's an excellent way to spend your Saturday - pickled pork, a never ending rum supply and time with your wonderful new-found friends.